-Georgia Public Broadcasting's investment in capital assets as of June 30, 2011, amounts to \$57,750,048.81 which--with accumulated depreciation of \$33,238,588.96--leaves a net book value of \$24,511,459.85.
+Georgia Public Broadcasting's investment in capital assets as of June 30, 2012, amounts to \$94,150,492.34 which--with accumulated depreciation of \$62,071,640.63-leaves a net book value of \$32,078,851.71.
 This investment in capital assets includes land, buildings and equipment.
-The actual depreciation charges for the year totaled \$2,045,026.46.
-The Commission transferred Land and Other Property and Equipment located at the tower sites through an Intergovernmental agreement to the Board of Regents.
-This agreement provides general obligation bonds to fund the digital conversion of the Commission's towers and transmitters.
-The value of the land is \$200,000.00 and the equipment are \$44,290,058.42 and the accumulated depreciation is \$29,519,581.08 for a net value of \$14,970,477.34 at June 30, 2011.
+The actual depreciation charges for the year totaled \$7,272,136.82.
+The Commission previously transferred Land and Other Property and Equipment located at the tower sites through an Intergovernmental agreement to the Board of Regents.
+This agreement provided general obligation bonds to fund the digital conversion of the Commission's towers and transmitters.
+The Intergovernmental agreement expired during FY 2011 but the transfer of Land and Other Property back to the Commission did not occur until FY 2012.
+This transfer is included as an increase to the Commission's assets of \$14,970,477.34.
+The Commission also received transferred assets of \$84,674.04 from the Georgia Technology Authority.